DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 </details>

-### LogIn/LogOut
+### Login/Logout

 * In order for a user to be able to create, read, edit and delete bookings, the user will need to <br/>log into the App using their username and password.
-* LogIn/LogOut is based upon the Django's built-in authentication system.
+* Login/Logout is based upon Django's built-in authentication system.
 * When the user logs in, the Home Page will appear to the user.
 * When the user logs out, the user will get a success message to confirm.